 The MACD indicator at the bottom of the chart provides one of the early warning signs of a bear market.

 Without getting too complicated, if the black MACD line is trading above the red line, stocks are in a bull market.
 When the black line crosses below the red line, traders need to be on the lookout for the bear.

 Notice how in 2000 and 2007, the MACD indicator gave us that “bearish cross” from extremely overbought conditions.
 In both cases, the S&P 500 dropped into a bear market a few months later.

-Of course, you’ll notice the S&P 500 also dropped below its 20-month EMA in 2010 and 2011 (the red arrows on the chart).
+Of course, you’ll notice the S&P 500 also dropped below its 20-month EMA in 2010 and 2011.
 But, in both of those situations the MACD was more neutral than overbought.
 There wasn’t a bearish cross in 2010.
-And in 2011, the bearish cross reversed before the end of the year.
+And in 2011, the bearish cross reversed just one month later.